sunragav/suitepad-weview/README.md

 # suitepad-weview

+## Note: This app defines a custom permission which the other apps uses.
+So it should be installed first.
+Otherwise the other apps cannot find the permission that they use.

 This is a simple application that has only a webview.
 It binds to the android-service (a messenger service via a service connection object), named [ProxyServer](https://github.com/sunragav/suitepad-proxyserver),  from another app and waits for it start the http server in a secured way using the localhost.bks keystore.
 The Proxy service notifies that it has started the http server, in a secured mode, with a message passed via the messenger.